itisusama-writer/marionette-effect/chapters/chapter-3.md

 And somewhere above the city, in a quiet room with floor-to-ceiling windows, a man sat in a leather chair, watching four small red dots blink steadily on a dark screen.
 He leaned back, lips curling into the faintest smile.

 The game had only begun.

----

-If you want, I can make **Chapter 4** where the antagonist triggers the first coordinated “test” for the girls, so the stakes suddenly spike and they begin moving toward their first point of indirect contact.